 Justin: Okay, yeah-yeah-yeah, right-right-right…

 Because do you think I could have a thing for equally nerdy Debate Team champs who love to verbally throw down with cryptic references and overly literal scientific postulation as a form of foreplay?
-Oh, heck no. I, like Hannah, have always been predisposed to the kryptonian lure of jock-crack badboys.
+Oh, heck no. I, like Hannah, was predisposed to the kryptonian lure of jock-crack badboys.

 Since my earliest days interacting with the cub versions of such creatures, I had been labeled a stuck-up brainiac asshole.
 I wasn’t.
 (Okay, I wasn’t only an asshole.)